nils-mathieu/piscine-rust/module-01.md

 *shouldn't* compile).
 Don't try to fix it, and just be prepared to being asked what happened here during defense.

-Copy this flawed `main` into your project and move on to the next exercise.
+Copy this flawed `main` into your project, comment it so that the project still compiles and move on to the next exercise.

 ## Exercise 02: Point Of No Return (v2)